The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 hello anonymous, isHttps: false, authScheme: null, hasJWT: false

-We have not provided any JWT in our request, so we would not expect that there is any security state seen by the endpoint, and the response is consistent with that:
+You have not provided any JWT in our request, so you would not expect the endpoint to see any security state, and the response is consistent with that:

-• isHttps is false as https is not used
+• isHttps is false because https is not used.

 Use Ctrl-C to stop the Quarkus server.